 San Francisco to Big Sur

-For a looping out-and-back California coastal road trip that returns to the Bay Area, consider driving only from San Francisco to Big Sur.
+For a looping out-and-back California coastal road trip that returns to the Bay Area, consider driving from San Francisco to Big Sur.
 The San Francisco to Big Sur distance is only about 150 miles.

 However, unless you plan on making the return coastal drive to San Francisco, you will need to continue driving south almost to Morro Bay (a total distance of about 240 miles) to be able to hook back up with an inland highway and complete the Big Sur to SFO route.